 - What is the penalty for failing to make a payment?

 - What is the penalty if you pay ahead – make a larger payment in a particular month?

 - What will your actual out-of-pocket cost be each month?

 - What else is in the fine print?

-There is a great deal of fine print in any mortgage application, so you need to make sure that you understand all of the “fine print” – the provisions of your loan.
+Find a solicitor There is a great deal of fine print in any mortgage application, so you need to make sure that you understand all of the “fine print” – the provisions of your loan.
 You also need to know the mortgage rules in each province.